DelvonRH/MERN-Blog-Project/README.md

 ﻿# MERN Blog Project Part I

-**Placeholder** is a ecommerce web application that provides products for customers.
+**CodeCraft Blog** is a blog website that allows fellow programmers to create content and share it amongst other users.

 Time spent: **2.5** hours spent in total